-Section allow to group and add new questions together to improve the usability of your form.
+Sections allow you to group and add new questions together to improve the usability of your form.
 Additionally, you can set a section to be collapsible to keep the first view of your form simple for your end users.
 You can also choose an icon that will appear next to the title of your section.

-The rich text element allows you to add custom text to your form, offering further instructions or context for your form-takers.
+Rich Text elements allow you to add custom text to your form, offering further instructions or context for your form-takers.

 Importing Questions from Other Forms

 To easily build out forms, you can import questions from forms in your organization in KickUp.
 To import a question, use the blue "+" button to add a new question and select the "Import Existing Element" to get started.

 You will be prompted to select a form from your organization to list out the elements in that form: questions, sections, etc. Select an element to import into the form you are editing and click the blue "Import" button to add it to your form.
 If you import a section, you will import all the questions and elements inside that section as well.

 Once you have imported the question or section, you will be prompted to make any changes or tweaks that you'd like to make.
 When finished, save your imported question and continue editing.